alfredogiwisch/Kawasaki-GPX600-CDI-development-/README.md

-# Sportbike-CDI-development-
+# Kawasaki-GPX600-CDI-development-

-Sportbike CDI development with programable advance spark curve
+CDI development with programable advance spark curve

 Digital electronic ignition units are commonly in use in cars and motorcycles.
 The most important feature of a digital igniter is the processor accuracy on timing calculations, the programmable spark advance curve and the over RPMs cutoff for engine protection.